-Capturing the mood of Post-War Britain, the Modern sculpture featuring in our flagship MODERN MADE auction taking place at the Mall Galleries this April showcases works by some of the most renowned, ground-breaking artists of the Modern British era.
+Capturing the mood of Post-War Britain, the Modern sculpture that featured in our flagship MODERN MADE auction taking place at the Mall Galleries this April showcased works by some of the most renowned, ground-breaking artists of the Modern British era.

 Here, we take a closer look at the work of Elisabeth Frink, exploring the concept of men at war through the themes of men in flight, men in space, spinning and falling; and Lynn Chadwick’s practice of the 1960s and 1970s, looking at the evolution of his 'Stranger' and 'Winged Figure' works.

 The subject of the ‘Stranger’ occupied Chadwick over the period from 1954 until 1969, in a formal theme which also informed his contemporary ‘Winged Figure’ works.
 As Alan Bowness explained in his 1962 monograph about the artist, the stimulus was Chadwick’s controversial commission from the Air League of the British Empire in 1957, to create a memorial to the 1919 double crossing of the Atlantic by the airship R34.
 Having served as a pilot in the Fleet Air Arm of the Royal Navy during World War Two, Chadwick had a deeply personal experience of flight and link to the concept of a winged figure, itself embedded in the myth of Icarus.